Song of the Week

 That's the state sure to win-YUH!

 But the night belonged to the recreation of that scene with the man from the rural Grand Army of the Republic post.
-A Civil War veteran shows George a tattered old banner and, as everyone admires it, he says, "It's a grand old rag."
+A Civil War veteran shows George a tattered old banner and, as everyone admires it, says, "It's a grand old rag."
 And off Cohan goes with a rousing patriotic march:

 You're A Grand Old Rag